openmc-dev/openmc/docs/source/usersguide/input.rst

     The special ``meshlines`` sub-element allows for plotting the boundaries of a tally mesh on top of a plot.
-Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh id and a linewidth:
+Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh id and a linewidth, as well as an optional color:

     :mesh:
       A single integer id number for the mesh specified on ``tallies.xml`` that should be plotted.

     :linewidth:
-      A single integer number of pixels to specify the linewidth of the mesh boundaries.
+      A single integer number of pixels of linewidth to specify for the mesh boundaries.
+Specifying this as 0 indicates that lines will be 1 pixel thick, specifying 1 indicates 3 pixels thick, specifying 2 indicates 5 pixels thick, etc.

+    :color:
+      Specifies the custom color for the meshlines boundaries.
+Should be 3 integers separated by spaces.
+This element is optional.

+      *Default*: 0 0 0 (black)

     *Default*: None